-Powder-coated bike racks give dry powder coating that was applied electrostatically.
+Powder-coated racks give dry powder coating that was applied electrostatically.
 They are heated to the point where they can offer a tough and protective outer layer.
 This makes them look glossy as well as making them corrosion resistant and durable.
 A huge variety of colors are also there to choose from.

 Stainless-Steel is still the most durable of all.
-Involving a low carbon steel construction with a fair portion of chromium, it gives distinctive corrosion resisting properties that no other construction can offer.
+Involving a low carbon steel construction with a fair portion of chromium, it gives distinctive corrosion-resisting properties that no other construction can offer.
 They are not bare-looking as they can be coated with plastic and thermoplastic.
 Best of all, they are extremely resistant to any weather conditions.

 Getting yourself a bike rack is neither a luxurious nor a complicated purchase.
 And, with a lot of different options offered on the market, it helps to understand what those choices are.
-Hopefully, the reviews that we conducted gives you an idea of what to look for, no matter what your living situation is.
+Hopefully, the reviews that we conducted give you an idea of what to look for, no matter what your living situation is.

 FAQs (Frequently Asked Questions)

 It all depends on your ceiling height.
 These ceiling racks can be used with any ceiling height, from 8-feet up to 22-feet as long as you have the space under it for lower ceilings (8 ft).
 Higher ceilings are more challenging over 12-feet because then you will have to use a step ladder to get the bicycles down, which may be dangerous without assistance.